francescolonardo/CRTP-Preparation/learning_objective_20.md

-# Learning Objective 20 (Privilege Escalation | Across External Trusts - Trust Key Abuse)
+# Learning Objective 20 (Privilege Escalation | Across Forest Trusts - Trust Key Abuse)

 ## Tasks

-1. **With DA privileges on `dollarcorp.moneycorp.local`, get access to `SharedwithDCorp` share on the DC of `eurocorp.local` forest**
+1. **Using DA access to `dollarcorp.moneycorp.local`, extract the trust key for `eurocorp.local` and forge a silver ticket to get access to `SharedwithDCorp` share on the DC of `eurocorp.local` forest**

 ---

+## Attack Path Steps

+- **Access to the Forest 1 DC with DA Privileges**
+- **Extract from the Forest 1 DC the Trust Key for the Forest 2**
+- **Forge a Silver Ticket (without EA SID History) using the Trust Key from the Forest 1 DC for Access to the Shared Resources of the Forest 2 DC**
+- **Leverage the Forged Ticket to Gain Access to the Shared Resources of the Forest 2 DC**

+---

 ## Solution

-1. **With DA privileges on `dollarcorp.moneycorp.local`, get access to `SharedwithDCorp` share on the DC of `eurocorp.local` forest**
+1. **Using DA access to `dollarcorp.moneycorp.local`, extract the trust key for `eurocorp.local` and forge a silver ticket to get access to `SharedwithDCorp` share on the DC of `eurocorp.local` forest**

-**Extract the trust key**
+- **Access to the Forest 1 DC with DA Privileges**

-We need the trust key for the trust between `dollarcorp` and `eurocrop`, which can be retrieved using Mimikatz or SafetyKatz.
+We need the trust key for the trust between `dollarcorp` (forest 1) and `eurocrop` (forest 2), which can be retrieved using Mimikatz or SafetyKatz.

-Start a process with DA privileges.

-Run the below command **from an elevated command prompt**.

 ![Run as administrator](./assets/screenshots/learning_objectives_run_as_administrator.png)